National Pro Fastpitch: Contraction and expansion (2009–2021)

 In an arrangement similar to the Beijing Eagles', NPF announced in December 2017 that Softball Australia would be operating a 2018 expansion team, the Aussie Spirit.

 On January 28, 2018, the Scrap Yard Dawgs announced via press release they would no longer be affiliated with the NPF.
 However, the NPF announced they had terminated the franchise on January 29 citing that the team had violated several league operating rules and franchise requirements.
 The Scrap Yard Dawgs indicated they would continue as an independent team known as Scrap Yard Fastpitch for 2018.

 On the same day, Ohio.com reported that the Akron Racers would be replaced by a Chinese team, similar to the Beijing Eagles.
 However, on February 1, 2018, Akron, instead, changed their name to the Cleveland Comets.
 The Comets will still be an NPF travel team.

 On October 30, 2018, Softball Canada announced that it will be operating an expansion team called the Canadian Wild.

 On September 13, 2019, USSSA Pride announced they would not renew their partnership with NPF for the 2020 season, leaving the league after 11 years.

 On November 14, 2019, the California Commotion was announced to be an expansion team, representing the league's first presence on the west coast since the 2005 season.
 The Commotion's first season in the league was scheduled to be in 2020.

 Both the 2020 and 2021 seasons were cancelled due to the COVID-19 pandemic.

 On August 1, 2021, the league announced that, due to a lack of revenue after cancelling the previous two seasons, it would be suspending operations.

+In June 2024, Athletes Unlimited announced the Athletes Unlimited Softball League (AUSL), launching in 2025 after the National Pro Fastpitch ended.
+The inaugural season will feature four teams—Bandits, Blaze, Talons, and Volts—competing in a 24-game touring format across multiple cities.
+The league plans to adopt a city-based model in 2026.